Certificate, Medical Coding, Online

 Speak the language of success.

 Employment of health information technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-The demand for health services is expected to increase as the population ages.* What’s more, 85% of our available Medical Coding graduates hold positions in the field.**
+The demand for health services is expected to increase as the population ages.* What’s more, 85% of PTC’s 2018 Medical Coding available graduates are working in-field either full time, part time, or freelance.**

 Ready to get started?